 Example of a follow-up email after the meeting:

 I’m following up after our meeting with the action points for this week:

 And here are the best subject lines after the meeting.
 They will increase the chance that the person you met recently will open your email message.

 When you meet someone at an event and talk about an interesting topic or exchange contact details, send a follow-up immediately.
 Write a friendly email and ask about the potential cooperation or simply stay in touch in case you’ll be able to help each other in the future.

 You sent out your best offer, but the prospect is not responding.
 Happens to everyone in sales.
 All the time.
-The key is not to overwhelm the potential customer with never-ending emails, but to encourage them to take action.
+The key is not to overwhelm the potential customer with never-ending emails, but to drive customer engagement and encourage them to take action.
 It doesn’t need to lead directly to a sale.